rhyswynne/easy-digital-downloads-taxamo-integration/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixes a small bug that if you cannot check out if your cart total is zero because of a discount code, when checking out in a country that doesn't match your IP address.

 = 1.4 =
 * Allows tax to fall back should Taxamo returns zero.
 Useful for non EU companies using the system if they have alternate tax defined.